almothana05/Capstone/README.md

 - *Description:* Clears all products from the cart.
 - *Path Parameter:*
   - cartId: ID of the cart to clear.
-- *Response:* Confirmation that the cart has been emptied.

 ---